variantstudios/compasshighschool.org/index.md

   subtitle: >-
     We are not the box in which your child has to fit.

-    Innovative, student-centered education for out of the box students entering grades 6-10 in 2018.
+    Innovative, student-centered education for out of the box brilliance entering grades 6-10 in 2018.
 Register now!
   image_path: /assets/images/parcel-575623-960-720.png
   call_to_action_text: Enrolling Now!
   call_to_action_link_path: '/parents/#iframe'